-With the introduction of goods and service tax in India in 2017, it became mandatory for various businesses to be registered for GST both centrally and state-wise to continue to enjoy benefits under the system.
+With the introduction of goods and service tax in India in 2017, it became mandatory for various businesses to be registered for GST, both centrally and state-wise to continue to enjoy benefits under the system.
 Particularly, receiving input tax credit on taxes paid for input purchases is only possible for suppliers that are registered under GST.
 Considering this, several small businesses still choose to register to avail such benefits.

 Registration as part of the GST system means that the taxpayer will be registered on the official system and will be able to collect input tax credit on the taxes paid for their customers.
 Registration means that the taxpayer will be recognized as a supplier of services, can collect tax from their customers and receive input tax credit on the taxes paid for suppliers and purchasers.
 The input tax credits that are claimed can also be utilized by the taxpayer towards payment of taxes on further supply.

-Essentially every supplier of goods and services as understood under the Acts, are required to register under the law, except in the case of businesses with a turnover of below INR 20 lakhs.
+Essentially, every supplier of goods and services, as understood under the Acts, are required to register under the law, except in the case of businesses with a turnover of below INR 20 lakhs.
 Such small business can opt to register as well, but there is no requirement.
 GST registration is linked to the PAN (Permanent Account Number) and once the registration is successful, a unique 15 digit GSTIN will be allotted to the company.

 Taxable supply providers have to be registered under the central GST and the respective state GST.

-Other than the above list of business that mandatorily require GST, only businesses with annual turnover greater than 20 lakhs have to register for GST, and this limit is further reduced to 10 lakhs for north eastern states.
+Other than the above list of businesses that mandatorily require GST, only businesses with annual turnover greater than 20 lakhs have to register for GST, and this limit is further reduced to 10 lakhs for north eastern states.
 However, to receive the benefits of input tax credit, even small businesses will have to be registered under GST.

 The taxes can be paid on a quarterly basis and the businesses opting for the scheme do not need to maintain extensive accounts and records.
-They will also only need to file single quarterly return in Form GSTR-04 and not the two monthly statements and return that has to be filed by normal GST taxpayers.
+They will also only need to file a single quarterly return in Form GSTR-04 and not the two monthly statements and return that has to be filed by normal GST taxpayers.

-For opting for the scheme, the business is required to do the following:
+For opting for the scheme, the business is required to do the following

 Persons opting for the scheme have to issue bills of supply, and not taxable invoices.
 The drawback of the composition levy scheme is that taxpayers option under it are not allowed to issue taxable invoices or claim input tax credit on input purchases.
-They will be required to pay all input taxes and taxes on reverse charge basis, and declare “composition taxable person” on all their signboards displayed at their place of business.
+They will be required to pay all input taxes and taxes on reverse charge basis, and declare composition taxable person on all their signboards displayed at their place of business.

-The following persons are not eligible to opt for the composition scheme:
+The following persons are not eligible to opt for the composition scheme

 India has also recently launched a quarterly filing system for businesses with less than 5 crore turnover.
 This new scheme called the Quarterly Return Filing & Monthly Payment of Taxes (QRMP) scheme will be applicable for small taxpayers with aggregate annual income of less than INR 5 crores.
 They will be provided the option of choosing to file returns either monthly or quarterly, under the scheme.
 To be eligible, they must be registered under GST and should have filed applicable sales return till November 30 2020.
 The scheme came into effect on January 1st 2021.

-To counter rampant use of fake invoices to receive higher input tax credits, the CBIC has also recently introduced a notification whereby all GST taxpayers to pay at least 1% of their GST liability in cash.
-However businesses with less than monthly aggregate turnover of INR 50 lakhs or aggregate turnover of less than INR 6 crore have been exempted from the new rule.
+To counter rampant use of fake invoices to receive higher input tax credits, the CBIC has also recently introduced a notification whereby all GST taxpayers have to pay at least 1% of their GST liability in cash.
+However, businesses with less than monthly aggregate turnover of INR 50 lakhs or aggregate turnover of less than INR 6 crore have been exempted from the new rule.

 The process for GST registration is fully digital, and is a hassle free process.
 Before initiating the registration process, companies must be sure to have the following details and documents:

-The registration can be done online at the GST online portal (https://www.gst.gov.in/ ), after selecting registration from the ‘services’ tab.
+The registration can be done online at the GST online portal (https://www.gst.gov.in/ ), after selecting registration from the services tab.
 Briefly, the following are the steps for registration: